ufs-community/land-DA_workflow/_sources/DASystem.rst.txt

 Land Data Assimilation System
 ***************************************************

-This chapter describes the configuration of the offline Land :term:`Data Assimilation` (DA) System, which utilizes the UFS Noah-MP components with the JEDI ``fv3-bundle`` to enable cycled model forecasts.
+This chapter describes the configuration of the offline Land :term:`Data Assimilation` (DA) System, which utilizes the UFS Noah-MP component together with JEDI's ``jedi-bundle`` (Skylab v3.0) to enable cycled model forecasts.
 The data assimilation framework applies the Local Ensemble Transform Kalman Filter-Optimal Interpolation (LETKF-OI) algorithm to combine the state-dependent background error derived from an ensemble forecast with the observations and their corresponding uncertainties to produce an analysis ensemble (:cite:t:`HuntEtAl2007`, 2007).

 Joint Effort for Data Assimilation Integration (JEDI)
 ********************************************************